-The WAIT instruction puts the MCU in low-power-consumption standby mode.
+The WAIT and STOP instructions put the MCU in low power-consumption standby modes.

 The TIM remains active after the execution of a WAIT instruction.
 In wait mode the TIM registers are not accessible by the CPU.
 Any enabled CPU interrupt request from the TIM can bring the MCU out of wait mode.